 The Change in Bank Control Act (the "CIBC Act") was enacted in 1978 in order to provide regulatory oversight of investors in a bank or a bank holding company ("banking organization") resulting from a change in ownership.
-The CIBC Act requires 60 days prior notice to the primary federal bank regulatory agency by any party seeking to control a banking organization through the purchase, assignment, transfer disposition of the banking or other organization's voting stock.
+The CIBC Act requires 60 days prior notice to the primary federal bank regulatory agency by any party seeking to control a banking organization through the purchase, assignment, transfer or other disposition of the banking organization's voting stock.

 The term control means the power, directly or indirectly, to direct the management or policies or to vote 25 percent or more of any class of voting stock of a banking organization.
 The federal bank regulatory agencies have also by regulation established a prior notice requirement for acquisition of 10 percent or more of the voting power if the banking organization in question has registered securities under the Securities Exchange Act of 1934 or if no other person will own a greater percentage of the same class of voting securities immediately after the transaction.

 A notice filed under the CIBC Act must include information describing the identity, personal history, business background, experience, financial resources, source of funds for the acquisition and plans for any major changes in the business, corporate structure or management of the banking organization.
-The Federal Reserve Board is responsible for changes in the control of bank holding companies and state member banks, the Office of the Comptroller of the Currency is responsible for changes in the control of national banks, the Federal Deposit Insurance Corporation is responsible for changes in the control of insured state nonmember banks and the Office of Thrift Supervision is responsible for changes in the control of savings banks.
-The CIBC Act requires a federal bank regulatory adencv to conduct an investigation of the competency, experience, integrity and financial ability of each person seeking to obtain control of a banking organization.
+The Federal Reserve Board is responsible for changes in the control of bank holding companies and state member banks, the Office of the Comptroller of the Currency is responsible for changes in the control of national banks and the Federal Deposit Insurance Corporation is responsible for changes in the control of insured state nonmember banks.
+The CIBC Act requires the federal bank regulatory agency to conduct an investigation of the competency, experience, integrity and financial ability of each person seeking to obtain control of a banking organization.